First Look: Anova Precision Cooker

 Some cook times are quite long.
 For example, I cooked a pork belly that took 10 hours at 70°C. There are lots of recipes and guides online for sous vide beginners.
 I recommend SeriousEats.com, which has an excellent guide, including cooking steak.

-The table below is a good starting point.
-The timing range depends on the cut and size of the steak.
+The table below is a good starting point for sous vide.
+The time range depends on the cut and size of the steak.
 I cooked two 200g scotch fillet steaks for an hour at 62°C, which made them perfectly medium.

 Sous vide steak guide

-My wife and I were given the Bluetooth version of the Anova Precision Cooker for Christmas.
-It’s a 37cm-long cylindrical device that clamps to the side of any large pot, heating and circulating the water, to create the sous vide effect.
+It’s a long cylindrical device that clamps to the side of any large pot, heating and circulating the water, to create the sous vide effect.
 It’s different from the large machine you see on cooking shows, which takes up loads of valuable bench space.

 The Precision Cooker is only available through specialty cooking supplies stores and online through Anova’s website.
 If you go for the latter option, ensure you’re getting one with the correct power plug (220V) to work in New Zealand, this is often listed at "AU-plug").

 Anova Precision Cooker